magento/devdocs/guides/v2.1/cloud/live/sens-data-initial.md

 ### Generate a new version of config.local.php {#regenerate}
 To generate a new file:

-1. On your local system, find the integration server's SSH URL.
+1. On your local workstation, find the integration server's SSH URL.

 		magento-cloud environment:ssh --pipe
 2. Create `config.local.php` on the integration server.